ajoberstar/gradle-stutter/README.md

   }

   // You do have to specify compatible Gradle versions for all Java versions you run Gradle with
-  // If an exact match isn't found, Stutter will use the lock file for the latest compatible JVM
-  // e.g. if you specify Java 8 and 9, as above
-  //      Gradle run under Java 8 will only use versions listed in the java(8) block
-  //      Gradle run under Java 9 will only use versions listed in the java(9) block
-  //      Gradle run under Java 10 will only use versions listed in the java(9) block

   // If you have a lot of tests, or otherwise just don't want to test every Gradle version that you say is compatible,
   // use sparse = true.
 This will greatly limit the number of versions you test against, but should do the job of